SAP-samples/btp-onboarding/docs/SAP-Joule-for-Consultants-Custom-Knowledge/blog/enhance-sap-joule-for-consultants-with-custom-knowledge-grounding.md

 - Replace each `<placeholder>` with the corresponding value:
   - `AICore_AI_API_URL`, `AICore_clientid`, `AICore_clientsecret`, `AICore_url` — from the AI Core service key.
   - `S3_Region`, `S3_Host`, `S3_Bucket`, `S3_Username`, `S3_Access_Key_ID`, `S3_Secret_Access_Key` — from the Object Store service key.
-- Leave `resource_group` and `generic_secret` at their defaults (or adjust to your naming convention).
+- You can leave `resource_group` and `generic_secret` at their defaults or set your own names.
 For the Object Store setup, you can use `object-store` as the name for the generic secret.
 Leave `pipeline_id` empty for now.
 - Click **Save**.

 ![Bruno environment configuration screen with the AI Core and S3 placeholders ready to be filled in](../3-ai-core-document-grounding/images/bruno-environments.png)